 The main purpose of a PCB that interfaces with the Raspberry Pi is to be able to power the Pi and create a starting point for the communications bus.
 This module should also sense if the door of the enclosure is open.
 This is to prevent the machine dispensing components or moving parts in the event that someone has their finger in the mechanism to try to fix a fault.

 3.2.2 MCU Modules

-The MCU module has many small specifications, all contributing to serve the the main purpose of being modular and interchangeable for different types of delivery systems that may be required.
+The MCU module has many small specifications, all contributing to serve the main purpose of being modular and interchangeable for different types of delivery systems that may be required.
 It would need to operate a DC motor, stepper motor and servo motor, either one at a time, or all at once.
 Gap sensors should be able to detect an empty load for delivery or a jam, or a low cartridge or tube.
 It was later decided that the MCU module should be able to operate an LCD.
 This was so that messages could be relayed to someone using the Vending Machine i.e. to communicate a problem with the machine.
 A micro-controller capable of handling the specifications of the MCU module should be coupled with a crystal designed to the micro-controllers’ specifications.
 A communications and power bus that can be daisy chained to additional modules will add opportunity for expansion to more than one module on the same bus.
 Calibration controls will adjust and fine-tune the operation of the device.
 This will allow for small imperfections in manufacturing and building to be circumvented by changing set limits in the code.

 3.3 SOFTWARE SPECIFICATIONS